 Issue-based apps used to be a fine way to present content to your readers.
 But the future is article-based.
 Issue-based apps will become deprecated at some point in the future.
-But don't worry, there is no real reason to stick with issue-based apps.
+But don't worry, there is no reason to stick with issue-based apps.
 You can do exactly the same things with an article-based approach, and much more.
 So why wait?
-Get started today and explore the world of Twixl article-based apps by using our very easy migration-tool!
+Get started today and explore the world of Twixl article-based apps by using our very easy migration tool!
 It's as easy as can be!
-This KB-article tells you all about it!
+This article tells you all about it!

-When you go to an issue-based app on the Twixl Distribution Platform, you'll notice a button Convert to article-based.
+When you go to an issue-based app on the Twixl platform, you'll notice a button Convert to article-based.

 Convert to an article-based app: this will start the actual conversion process.